Statutory Rape in Cherokee County

 The statute of limitation for a prosecution of rape is 15 years.

-Here is what you should do if arrested for rape in Henry County.
+Here is what you should do if arrested for rape in Fulton County.

 1. Hire an attorney – Make sure that attorney actually handles and tries rape cases.
 Most criminal defense attorneys do not handle rape cases.
 Make sure the attorney you talk to does regularly handles rape cases in Georgia.